cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 Downloading plugins requires users to be authenticated, normally this means running `cloudquery login` but that is not doable in ECS.
 The recommended way to handle this is to use an API key.
 More information on generating an API Key can be found [here](/docs/deployment/generate-api-key).

-Once you have a CloudQUery API Key you are going to create a Secret in AWS Secrets Manager to store the API Key.
+Once you have a CloudQuery API Key you are going to create a Secret in AWS Secrets Manager to store the API Key.
 To create a secret, use the following command:

 ```bash
 aws secretsmanager create-secret \